ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `order/view` - to allow the user to view orders
 - `order/update` - to allow the user to change status of an existing order
 - `order/cancel` - to allow the user to cancel an existing order

+### Shipping management

+Set the following permissions to decide what actions are available when users interact with shipping methods and shipments.

+#### Shipping methods

+- `shipping_method/create` - to allow the user to create a new shipping method
+- `shipping_method/view` - to allow the user to view shipping methods
+- `shipping_method/edit` - to allow the user to modify an existing shipping method
+- `shipping_method/delete` - to allow the user to delete an existing shipping method

+#### Shipments

+- `shipment/create` - to allow the user to create a new shipment
+- `shipment/view` - to allow the user to view shipments
+- `shipment/update` - to allow the user to change status of an existing shipment
+- `shipment/delete` - to allow the user to cancel an existing shipment